AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

 - QL traverses the presyntax multiple times.
 If we don't use additional memoization (as in the actual GHC implementation), this can be quadratic.
-The QL pass can be viewed as a poorly informed eager approximation of DOE: it *always* tries to do a pre-processing pass, even if we later learn that there is no point doing so.
+The QL pass can be viewed as an under-informed eager approximation of DOE: it *always* tries to do a pre-processing pass, even if we later learn that there is no point doing so.
 DOE on the other hand is *exact*: we do a postponing (which has some constant computational overhead) precisely at the point of insertion